-2. DISABILITY PROGRAM MANAGER (DPM).
+2. DISABILITY PROGRAM MANAGER.
 Shall:

 - a.
 Maintain this Instruction. - b.
-Prepare an annual report, make it available to all employees, and include the information required in Part 1614 of Title 29, Code of Federal Regulations (no identification of individual requests). - c.
-Provide training on reasonable accommodation procedures to Human Resource (HR) staffing and labor and employee relations (LER) specialists, employees, supervisors, and managers. - d.
-Provide this instruction in written or accessible format upon request.
+Prepare an annual report, make it available to all employees, and include the information required in Part 1614 of Title 29, CFR (no identification of individual requests). - c.
+Provide training on reasonable accommodation procedures to HR staffing and LER Specialists, as well as employees, supervisors, and managers. - d.
+Provide this Instruction in written or accessible format upon request.

-3. CHIEF, HUMAN RESOURCES (HR) RECRUITMENT AND PLACEMENT.
+3. CHIEF, HR, RECRUITMENT AND PLACEMENT.
 Shall:

 - a.
 Be the decision maker for all requests for reasonable accommodation from job applicants. - b.
 Designate a backup decision maker (no minimum grade requirement) for job applicants. - c.
 Establish internal processes to ensure the continuity of accommodation actions if responsibility for a recruitment action must be shifted from the primary staffing specialist to an alternate. - d.
 Ensure staffers involved in the application process attend training to recognize requests for reasonable accommodation and to handle them appropriately. - e.
-Ensure the staffing specialists notify any applicant that identifies a need for workplace accommodation that they must initiate the interactive process below once employed with DFAS. - f.
-Ensure that applicants are kept informed on the progress of their requests for accommodations.
+Ensure the staffing specialists notify any applicant who identifies a need for workplace accommodation they must initiate the interactive process below once employed with DFAS. - f.
+Ensure applicants are kept informed on the progress of their requests for accommodations.

-4. CHIEF, HUMAN RESOURCES (HR), LABOR AND EMPLOYEE RELATIONS (LER) OPERATIONS.
+4. CHIEF, HR, LER OPERATIONS.

 - a.
-Provide sufficient number of LER Specialists trained in reasonable accommodations to consult with and advise decision makers on DFAS Reasonable Accommodation requirements, procedures, and their respective responsibilities. - b.
+Provide sufficient number of LER Specialists trained in reasonable accommodations to consult with and advise decision makers on the Agency's reasonable accommodation requirements, procedures and their respective responsibilities. - b.
 Capture and maintain data in accordance with 29 CFR Part 1614.203(d)(8)(vi). - 5.
 MANAGEMENT OFFICIALS.
-Shall upon receiving a reasonable accommodation request from an employee or applicant not in, or to be in, their chain of command, forward the request to the appropriate decision-maker.
-For assistance on determining the decision-maker, contact an LER Specialist.
+Shall, upon receiving a reasonable accommodation request from an employee or applicant not in, or to be in, their chain of command, forward the request to the appropriate decision maker.
+For assistance on determining the decision maker, contact an LER Specialist.

-6. FIRST LINE SUPERVISORS.
+6. FIRST-LINE SUPERVISORS.
 Shall:

 - a.
 Recognize and respond promptly to an employee's request for reasonable accommodation.
 The employee is not required to use the words "reasonable accommodation."
-A request for a reasonable accommodation may be as simple as an employee telling a supervisor that he/she is having difficulty performing a function or duty of his or her position because of a medical condition. - b.
+A request for a reasonable accommodation may be as simple as an employee telling a supervisor that he or she is having difficulty performing a function or duty of his or her position because of a medical condition. - b.
 Engage in an interactive process with the employee requesting the reasonable accommodation to identify effective accommodations. - c.
 Be the decision maker for all employee requests for reasonable accommodation. - d.
 Coordinate with the appropriate internal and external providers of the accommodations. - e.
 Provide effective reasonable accommodations. - f.
 Consult with their servicing LER Specialist. - 7.
-SECOND LINE SUPERVISORS.
+SECOND-LINE SUPERVISORS.
 Shall serve as the decision maker for the reasonable accommodation requests when a first-line supervisor is unavailable or otherwise unable to serve. - 8.
 HIRING MANAGERS AND ALL LER AND OEOP EMPLOYEES.
-Shall, upon receiving a reasonable accommodation request from an employee or applicant, forward the request to the appropriate decision-maker.
-For assistance on determining the decision-maker, contact an LER Specialist.
+Shall, upon receiving a reasonable accommodation request from an employee or applicant, forward the request to the appropriate decision maker.
+For assistance on determining the decision maker, contact LER.